Michael-LightGameFramework/LightGameFrameworkSDL2/README.md

 A small demo of how the framework might be used to recreate a classic game.
 Using inheritence you can create child classes with different functionality than the parent class

+I'm trying to reduce the download size, hope it worked.